Wednesday, February 17, 2016

 Early morning, just before sunrise.

 You may notice the trees that were growing on the mound are gone.
 They were cut down this year.
-I don't know why, and I miss them.
-But, on the other hand, someone pointed out that without them, the Mound is more visible.
+From what I've heard, the trees were threatening the integrity of the Mound.
+That makes sense.
+It sure changed the looks of it, and there was a bit of an outcry from the public.
+On the other hand, someone pointed out that without them, the Mound is more visible.
 And more imposing.
-I have to agree with that point of view too.

 No comments: